saraheig/biopocket-interface/README.md

 Images are stored on [Amazon](https://github.com/MediaComem/biopocket/blob/master/IMAGES-WORKFLOW.md#sauvegarde-des-images-sur-amazon) with this [convention](https://github.com/MediaComem/biopocket/blob/master/IMAGES-WORKFLOW.md#convention-de-nommage).
 Attention: All images must be set public.

+All images must be stored in the **main folder or in the "ImagesATraiter" sub-folder** of [Amazon](https://s3.console.aws.amazon.com/s3/buckets/biopocket-data/images/).

 **Attention** : In the application, there are two main categories of images.
 - **Main images**: Each theme and each action has one main image.
 The main image must be named with the code of the theme or action and the keyword "main" (`CODE-main.jpg`) and **the image must not be indicated in the database interface**.
 - **Secondary images**: Each theme and each task could have several secondary images.
 These secondary images must be named with the code of the theme or task and a name (`CODE-name.jpg`).
 Moreover, **the image must be indicated in the database interface in one of the fields related to a description**.